 Install

-# Install skill into your project (2 files) mkdir -p .cursor/skills/writing-plans && curl --retry 3 --retry-delay 2 --retry-all-errors -o .cursor/skills/writing-plans/SKILL.md "https://raw.githubusercontent.com/obra/superpowers/main/skills/writing-plans/SKILL.md" && curl --retry 3 --retry-delay 2 --retry-all-errors -o .cursor/skills/writing-plans/plan-document-reviewer-prompt.md "https://raw.githubusercontent.com/obra/superpowers/main/skills/writing-plans/plan-document-reviewer-prompt.md"
+I want to install the "writing-plans" skill in my project.
+Please run this command in my terminal: # Install skill into your project (2 files) mkdir -p .claude/skills/writing-plans && curl --retry 3 --retry-delay 2 --retry-all-errors -o .claude/skills/writing-plans/SKILL.md "https://raw.githubusercontent.com/obra/superpowers/main/skills/writing-plans/SKILL.md" && curl --retry 3 --retry-delay 2 --retry-all-errors -o .claude/skills/writing-plans/plan-document-reviewer-prompt.md "https://raw.githubusercontent.com/obra/superpowers/main/skills/writing-plans/plan-document-reviewer-prompt.md" Then restart Claude Code (or reload the window in Cursor) so the skill is picked up.

 Description